 Total hours required

 Courses meet in face-to-face, hybrid, and online settings.
-Questions about the degree requirements can be directed to the program director.
+Questions about the program can be directed to the academic advisor.

 - ENG 501 Approaches to Research

 - ENG 506 Methods and Issues in Teaching Language